ymoslem/Arabisc/README.md

 # Arabisc: Context-Sensitive Neural Spelling Checker

+This repository includes the dataset, code, and model of our paper *[Arabisc: Context-Sensitive Neural Spelling Checker](https://www.aclweb.org/anthology/2020.nlptea-1.2)*.

 ## Spelling Check Pre-trained Model

 We are providing our pre-trained model for testing directly.